 SchoolSparrow recognizes these underrated schools, and aims to bring equitable school rankings to all US parents.

 Parents, don’t make the mistake of assuming you have to move to the Boston Suburbs to get a good educational experience for your kids.
 Possibly the biggest influence you can have on their education is to ensure they are part of a diverse environment at school, with kids from other cultures, races and socioeconomic backgrounds.
 A diverse environment has several positive impacts on children.
-For example, research has shown these kids have higher IQ’s, better decision making skills, better teamwork, and of course more tolerance for people of different races and backgrounds.
+For example, research has shown these kids have higher IQ’s, better decision making skills, better teamwork and social-emotional skills, and of course more tolerance for people of different races and backgrounds.
 These are the kids that we want leading the next generation.

 Not all of these schools are diverse environments, but they all share one thing in common: they are underrated due to the biases of today’s ranking systems.